 Another area of potential concern is medical malpractice insurance coverage.
 In general, malpractice insurance carriers support telemedicine care.
 However, many carriers have policy language referencing the amount of care, whether an established patient relationship is required before providing telemedicine care, and whether or not care can be provided across state lines.
 Some carriers may even be silent with respect to telemedicine care.

 Recommendation: Review and understand malpractice carrier policies on telemedicine care.
 Know what is covered and what is not and ensure adherence with policy language.
 As it relates to duty of care, be vigilant when providing telemedicine care.
 For example, informed consent still applies.
 Patients should now understand (and providers should document) the purpose, risks and alternatives of telemedicine care.
-The Federation of State Medical Board model policy referenced above includes a section for informed consent.

 When more effective evaluation of a patient can be performed in person, providers should find a way to do so safely.
 Ensure thorough documentation of telemedicine care is performed and that it supports reasoning, logic and differential diagnosis.
 Lastly, although dated, the American Medical Association has a document that outlines each state’s definition and requirements of a physician-patient relationship via telemedicine.
 Institutions should review medical staff by-laws and credentialing processes with medical staff leadership and consider revising by-laws and processes to incorporate the use of telemedicine care.